tomdale/rfcs/text/0000-tracked-properties.md

 }
 ```

-This may seem a bit strange at first, but requires much less extra knowledge
+This may seem a bit strange at first, but it allows users to mentally scope
-about special array methods and listeners.
-The one step is to re-set the array,
+off a tree of objects.
+They manipulate internals as they see fit, and the only
-no matter what the change is.
+operation they need to do to update state is set the nearest tracked property.

 ### Interop with Legacy Systems